DanLeEpicMan/UpdatedMonolithSolver/README.md

 If you are having any trouble please do not hesitate to contact me.
 I'm absolutely willing to help and I won't judge you for running into problems.

 Also a note about me: I'm currently a college student studying mathematics.
 In the future I hope to revisit this and contribute more to this program, other than simple bug fixes (possibly automating a part of the process if I can ever figure out image recognition).
-Of course, these desires are merely aspirations and not guaranteed to happen, especially in the near future, but it's nevertheless something I wish to accomplish.
+Of course, these desires are mere aspirations and are not guaranteed to happen, especially in the near future, but it's nevertheless something I wish to accomplish.

 License: [Same one located here](https://github.com/Azshene/THM_Solver); No license, but give credit to the original creator when due.